3liz/lizmap-documentation/source/install/linux.rst

 mpm-worker configuration
 -----------------------------

-.. todo:: Check this, according to the list above.
+.. todo:: Check this: still necessary?

 We modify the Apache configuration file to adapt the options to mpm_worker server configuration.